AKArien/uniKey/readme.md

   - Split, 2\*2,5-wide bottom-row keys « spacebar », 2-tall rightmost key « enter/return »
   - 5\*14,
 - Available schematics use :
-  - An arduino pro mini (or knock-off)
+  - An arduino pro mini
   - 66 keys and as many diodes
   - Resistors and zener diodes for V-USB
 - Features (almost) all the keys needed to make a classic keyboard, including « pinky keys » and arrow keys.
-  - Lacks function keys, though you could probably easily add them to the topmost typing row (the keys that usually have numbers) with a modifier.
+  - Lacks function keys, though you could probably easily add them to the topmost row (the keys that usually have numbers) with a modifier, or straight up adding a row of keys.
-  - Doesn’t have space for both an escape and another key left of the topmost typing row (though most users probably wouldn’t even notice)
+  - Doesn’t have space for both an escape and another key on the left of the topmost row (though most users probably wouldn’t even notice)
-  - Assuming standard placement of return/backslash and modifiers, there is not really space for a classicly positioned « delete next » key.
+  - Assuming standard placement of return, backslash and modifiers, there is not really space for a classicly positioned « delete next » key.
 You could rather easily modify the pcb to make the « enter » key 1\*1, freeing space for another key and placing your deleting keys as you wish.
 The default is to have « delete previous » in the split long key on the bottom row and « delete next » in the top right corner.

 # Firmware